-- A. No person other than members of the family residing on the premises shall be engaged in such occupation. - B. The use of the dwelling unit for the home occupation shall be clearly incidental and subordinate to its use for residential purposes by its occupants, and not more than twenty-five (25) percent of the floor area of the dwelling unit shall be used for the purposes of the home occupation, and shall be carried out completely within such dwelling. - C. There shall be no change in the outside appearance of the structure or premises, or other visible evidence of the conduct of such home occupations, other than one (1) sign not exceeding one (1) square foot in area, non-illuminated, and mounted flat against the wall of the dwelling. - D. No home occupation shall be conducted in any accessory structure. - E. There shall be no sales of any goods manufactured elsewhere in connection with such home occupation. - F. No traffic shall be generated by such home occupation in greater volumes than would normally be expected in a residential neighborhood, and any need for parking generated by the conduct of such home occupation shall be provided by an off-street area, located other than in a required front yard - G. No equipment or process shall be used in such home occupation which creates noise, vibration, glare, fumes, odors, or electrical interference detectable to the normal senses of persons off the lot.
-In the case of electrical interference, no equipment or process shall be used which creates visual or audible interference with any radio or television receivers off the premises, or causes fluctuations in line voltage off the premises. - H. Handicapped persons applying for home occupation permits may be excused from certain provisions of this section by the Planning Commission based on proven necessity.
+- No person other than members of the family residing on the premises shall be engaged in such occupation. - The use of the dwelling unit for the home occupation shall be clearly incidental and subordinate to its use for residential purposes by its occupants, and not more than twenty-five (25) percent of the floor area of the dwelling unit shall be used for the purposes of the home occupation, and shall be carried out completely within such dwelling. - There shall be no change in the outside appearance of the structure or premises, or other visible evidence of the conduct of such home occupations, other than one (1) sign not exceeding one (1) square foot in area, non-illuminated, and mounted flat against the wall of the dwelling. - No home occupation shall be conducted in any accessory structure, except that up to 25% D. of the permitted square footage of accessory buildings may be used for storage of inventory. - E. There shall be no sales of any goods manufactured elsewhere in connection with such home occupation. - F. No traffic shall be generated by such home occupation in greater volumes than would normally be expected in a residential neighborhood, and any need for parking generated by the conduct of such home occupation shall be provided by an off-street area, located other than in a required front yard - No equipment or process shall be used in such home occupation which creates noise, vibration, glare, fumes, odors, or electrical interference detectable to the normal senses of persons off the lot.
+In the case of electrical interference, no equipment or process shall be used which creates visual or audible interference with any radio or television receivers off the premises, or causes fluctuations in line voltage off the premises. - Handicapped persons applying for home occupation permits may be excused from certain provisions of this section by the Planning Commission based on proven necessity.